 Our Number Morning

 On Friday 2nd February, North Featherstone J & I School opened their doors and invited the parents and carers to work along side their children with maths.
 The entire morning was dedicated to promoting maths across the school from the 3 year olds in foundation stage to the 11 year old children in year 6.
 This was an opportunity for the teachers to show the parents many different practical and fun ways of teaching maths across the curriculum.
-Some activities were: solving problems using the Ancient Egyptian number system; making Egyptian pyramids and making the tallest tower of sugar cubes; in year 6, the children were solving problems using the nth number, which was very challenging; in Year 1, the children were
+Some activities were: solving problems using the Ancient Egyptian number system; making Egyptian pyramids and making the tallest tower of sugar cubes; in year 6, the children were solving problems using the nth number, which was very challenging.

 Feedback from the parents and carers were extremely positive